-9. Exposures to fixed rate debt securities with a residual maturity of less than 1 year or floating rate debt securities of any maturity where: (i) the exposures are covered by recognized guarantees given by the sovereigns of Tier 2 countries; and (ii) the exposures are denominated and funded in the local currency of the Tier 2 countries, are risk-weighted at 10%.
-10. Exposures to fixed rate debt securities with a residual maturity of not less than 1 year where: (i) the exposures are covered by recognized guarantees given by the sovereigns of Tier 2 countries; and (ii) the exposures are denominated and funded in the local currency of the Tier 2 countries, are risk-weighted at 20%.
-11. Exposures to Tier 2 countries, other than those reported under items $6$ to $10$ , are risk-weighted at 100%.
-12. Exposures to relevant international organizations are risk-weighted at 0%.
-Class II Public Sector Entity (PSE) Exposures 13.
-Exposures to PSEs of Tier 1 countries are risk-weighted at 20%.
-14. Exposures to PSEs of Tier 2 countries are risk-weighted at 100%.
-Class III Multilateral Development Bank (MDB) Exposures Class III 15.
-Multilateral Development Bank (MDB) Exposures Exposures to MDBs are risk-weighted at 0%.
+- 9. Exposures to fixed rate debt securities with a residual maturity of less than 1 year or floating rate debt securities of any maturity where: (i) the exposures are covered by recognized guarantees given by the sovereigns of Tier 2 countries; and (ii) the exposures are denominated and funded in the local currency of the Tier 2 countries, are riskweighted at 10%. - 10.
+Exposures to fixed rate debt securities with a residual maturity of not less than 1 year where: (i) the exposures are covered by recognized guarantees given by the sovereigns of Tier 2 countries; and (ii) the exposures are denominated and funded in the local currency of the Tier 2 countries, are risk-weighted at 20%. - 11.
+Exposures to Tier 2 countries, other than those reported under items 6 to 10, are risk-weighted at 100%. - 12.
+Exposures to relevant international organizations are risk-weighted at 0%.

+Class II Public Sector Entity (PSE) Exposures

+- 13. Exposures to PSEs of Tier 1 countries are risk-weighted at 20%. - 14.
+Exposures to PSEs of Tier 2 countries are risk-weighted at 100%.

+Class III Multilateral Development Bank (MDB) Exposures

 15. Exposures to MDBs are risk-weighted at 0%.

-15. Exposures to MDBs are risk-weighted at 0%.Bank ExposuresFor the purposes of this class, export trade bills negotiated under other banks' letters of credit may be reported as exposures to the issuing 15.
-Class IV Exposures to MDBs are risk-weighted at 0%.Bank ExposuresFor the purposes of this class, export trade bills negotiated under other banks' letters of credit may be reported as exposures to the issuing banks of the letters of credit.
-15. Class IV 16.
-Exposures to MDBs are risk-weighted at 0%.
-Bank Exposures For the purposes of this class, export trade bills negotiated under other banks' letters of credit may be reported as exposures to the issuing banks of the letters of credit.
-Exposures to authorized institutions are risk-weighted at 20%.
-Exposures to banks incorporated in Tier 1 countries are risk-weighted 15.
-Class IV 16.
-17. Exposures to MDBs are risk-weighted at 0%.
-Bank Exposures For the purposes of this class, export trade bills negotiated under other banks' letters of credit may be reported as exposures to the issuing banks of the letters of credit.
-Exposures to authorized institutions are risk-weighted at 20%.
-Exposures to banks incorporated in Tier 1 countries are risk-weighted at 20%.
-Exposures to banks incorporated in Tier 2 countries with a residual 15.
-Class IV 16.
-17. 18.
-Exposures to MDBs are risk-weighted at 0%.
-Bank Exposures For the purposes of this class, export trade bills negotiated under other banks' letters of credit may be reported as exposures to the issuing banks of the letters of credit.
-Exposures to authorized institutions are risk-weighted at 20%.
-Exposures to banks incorporated in Tier 1 countries are risk-weighted at 20%.
-Exposures to banks incorporated in Tier 2 countries with a residual maturity of less than 1 year are risk-weighted at 20%.
+Class IV Bank Exposures

+For the purposes of this class, export trade bills negotiated under other banks' letters of credit may be reported as exposures to the issuing banks of the letters of credit.

+- 16. Exposures to authorized institutions are risk-weighted at 20%. - 17.
+Exposures to banks incorporated in Tier 1 countries are risk-weighted at 20%. - 18.
+Exposures to banks incorporated in Tier 2 countries with a residual maturity of less than 1 year are risk-weighted at 20%. - 19.
+Exposures to banks incorporated in Tier 2 countries with a residual maturity of not less than 1 year are risk-weighted at 100%.

+Class V Cash Items

+20. Notes and coins are allocated a risk-weight of 0%.